Are you in search of some performance management activities?

 #2.
 Reflect and Connect Session

-This activity encourages reflective thinking and team connection, with a focus on understanding individual as well as group experiences.
+This activity encourages reflective thinking and team connection.
+It focuses on understanding individual as well as group experiences.

 Time: You decide